Does Drinking Alcohol Affect Hair Loss?Does Drinking Alcohol Affect Hair Loss?

 If you're experiencing hair loss, don't panic!
 You're not alone.
 Research shows that more people than ever are searching for hair loss solutions, as increased alcohol consumption, elevated stress rates and other external factors begin to take a toll.
 However, it's a good idea to have a chat with your doctor in case there are underlying issues causing your hair loss that need treatment.

 On your own, you can work to reduce stress, drink less and improve your diet.
 You can also add products to your hair wellness routine that encourage healthy hair growth.
-VEGAMOUR's GRO More is the perfect way to take your hair health to the next level.
-The kit contains everything you need to encourage the growth of visibly fuller, stronger, thicker hair.
-These clinically tested formulas increase the appearance of hair density by up to 52% while reducing the signs of shedding by up to 76%.
+VEGAMOUR's GRO More Kit is the perfect way to take your hair health to the next level.
+It features best-selling GRO Hair Serum, which:

 Overall, if you want to promote the health of your hair, pair a clinically proven serum routine and other hair-healthy products with a holistic approach to whole-body wellness — and ditch the heavy drinking.